Niro105/Hotel_Review_NLP_project/README.md

 * SVM algorithm gives  97% accuracy.
 * NB algorithm gives 95%  accuracy.
 * Random Forest algorithm gives 95% accuracy.
-* Gradient Boost algorithm gives 96 % accuracy
+* Gradient Boost algorithm gives 96 % accuracy.

 from above these we have selected SVM is the final model.Our model rendered accuracy of 97%, Saved this model using pickle.

 # Deployment
 To deploy this project run using streamlit